-The car wrap advertising scam – it’s a new one on me, and it was just by chance I happened to come across it after reading a report written on Wealthy Affiliate from somebody who’d unfortunately fell victim to it & lost $100 of their hard earned earned cash as a result…
+The car wrap advertising scam – it’s a new one on me, and it was just by chance I happened to come across it after reading a report written on Commission Academy from somebody who’d, unfortunately, fell victim to it & lost $100 of their hard-earned cash as a result…

 So if you’ve had somebody approach you claiming to be from a company like Rockstar Energy that’s promising to pay you handsomely for wrapping your car with advertising & you’re wondering whether or not it’s legit, be sure to read this entire post before you take action… Because sadly, it’s likely not (and it could end up costing YOU money)!

 The first thing I have to say about the car wrapping scam is that it is VERY convincing and as simple as it is, due to its variance I’d say it’s probably one of the most convincing scams I’ve ever seen… And trust me, I’ve seen a lot!

 Well basically it involves somebody approaching you with the offer of an opportunity to earn some money by wrapping your car with some advertising – and the money offered as mentioned above is usually pretty handsome.

 You’re probably talking an offer of $250/week or more – sometimes even as much as $750/week, but usually not more than that as an “insanely” high figure (even though $750/week is still pretty darn high) is likely going to 100% raise suspicion.

 And it seems legit so far right?
 It’s pretty easy how this could result in a mutual gain… You get paid, and in return the company/person paying you the money gets prominent advertising on your car which is seen by hundreds or even thousands of people as you drive around.

 But here’s the catch…

 The person who reached out to you after discussing the deal & making arrangements (allegedly) will then tell you that they’ll be sending you a check – and they’ll likely also state that the check will pay you an extra week or month in advance as well.